 - Arranging a Winter Symposium

-- Winter Session & Ad Hoc accounting procedure
+- Winter Symposia & Ad Hoc accounting procedure

 - Scholarship and Grant Program: Information for Coordinators and ARRKOM